DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 In the Next Step you define your desired Azure App Service Plan

-For Location and Resource Group Name we use the previus gathered information from the Resource Group Data Definition.
+For Location and Resource Group Name we use the previous gathered information from the Resource Group Data Definition.

 For our example we want a Linux App Service Plan with the SKU STANDARD S1